chvanlennep/flipper-plugin-mobx-action-debugger/README.md

 ## Acknowledgement

-This plugin is inspired by [flipper-plugin-redux-debugger](https://github.com/jk-gan/flipper-plugin-redux-debugger).
+This plugin was forked from [flipper-plugin-mobx-debugger](https://github.com/khorark/flipper-plugin-mobx-debugger).